dip987/EEC201_Project/README.md

 ## Run instructions

 After downloading the gitHub repo, you may run 'classifying_voices.mlx' to display the accuracies on different datasets (provided and new).
-This script also plots the time-domain plot and spectrograms of training dataset before and after pre-processing.
-The MFCC coefficients as well as Mel-frequency filter bank are also plotted.
+This script also plots the time-domain plot and spectrums of training dataset before and after pre-processing.
+The MFCC coefficients (Cepstrum) as well as Mel-frequency filter bank are also plotted.

 You may run 'VQ.m' to plot speaker's data samples and computed centroids in the codebook in a 2D MFCC space.
 MFCC-2 and MFCC-3 are chosen for these 2D plots.